dnester/cop-migration-profiler/README.md

 - Initial build

 ### May 28, 2024
 - Addition of pulling group information for all users.
-There are three files created (`grouplist.json`, `userlist.json`, `userlist.csv`)
+There are three files created (`grouplist.json`, `userlist.json`, `branchlist.csv`)

 ### July 1, 2024
 - Addition of a main script (entry point) for all-in-one script to complete a full assessment.